RXT067/Research/Gentoo_xorg.md

 ```

 ##### (EE) no screens found(EE)** is important now
-- Kernel configuration is correct assuming that same configuration worked on profile use flags.
+- Kernel configuration is correct assuming that same configuration worked on profile use flags. -> recompiling just to be sane.
 - udev?
   - is emerged.. ?
 - system didn't change resolution once booted -> AMDGPU not loaded, confirmed in `lspci -k | grep kernel`.